 Is Everclear a Good Investment?

-Novel clearing-layer with near-zero locked TVL and minimal fee capture; risk grade reflects inherited complexity and untested architecture, not scale exposure.
+Novel clearing-layer with near-zero locked TVL, minimal fee capture, and a silent L3 hub shutdown; risk grade reflects inherited complexity, poor vitality, and opacity.

 Value Accrual: Does the Everclear Token Capture Value?